 - In Overboard, the haughty Rich Bitch with amnesia (Goldie Hawn) is convinced by her creditor carpenter that she's his wife in order to work off her debt.
 At one point, she finds her own underwear (embroidered with her real initials) stashed in his glovebox and accuses him of having an affair.
 The carpenter tells her the truth, but, naturally, she assumes he's trying to cover up the affair with a ridiculous story.
 Finally, his best friend tells her that he borrowed the truck and picked up a hooker, who left it there.
 When the carpenter asks his friend why he lied, the guy tells him not to screw up a good thing (not the debt but a real relationship that's developing).

 - In Rat Race, Tracy finds a bra in her truck; it's from the other woman.
 She proceeds to cram it down her cheating boyfriend's throat.

-- In Guide for the Married Man, one episode involves Terry Thomas, who had a fling with a pretty girl in his bedroom in his own home.
+- In A Guide For The Married Man, one episode involves Terry-Thomas, who had a fling with a pretty girl in his bedroom in his own home.
 When it was time for her to go, she couldn't find her bra. ("Maybe your wife will think it's hers," she says.
 He replies, looking at her ample bosom, "You must be joking."
 During this scene Thomas is a young looking man.
 It is explained that he knows the bra is in the bedroom and that it's only a matter of time before his wife finds it.
-The episode concludes by introducing Terry Thomas at the gym.
+The episode concludes by introducing Terry-Thomas at the gym.
 He looks about 95.
 "How long ago did this happen?"
 "Last week."

 - In a borderline-clever moment in John Tucker Must Die, the Granola Girl finds a bra in John Tucker's car and is outraged until the "100% hemp" tag tells her it's hers, apparently left behind when they were dating.